civican/legisinfo/44-1/bills/S-12/bill_text.md

     if different from the day on which they were convicted of the offence, the day on which the sentence was imposed.

-  ****(1.1)**** **The person is** not required to advise the police service again **under subsection (1)** unless they are later convicted of or found not criminally responsible on account of mental disorder for another offence **outside Canada referred to in that subsection**.
+  **(1.1)** The person is not required to advise the police service again under subsection (1) unless they are later convicted of or found not criminally responsible on account of mental disorder for another offence outside Canada referred to in that subsection.

-> **Explanatory Note**:
-> Existing text of subsection 490.02911(1):
-> *Existing Text*:
-> > A person who was convicted of or found not criminally responsible on account of mental disorder for an offence outside Canada shall, if the offence is equivalent to one referred to in paragraph (a) of the definition **designated offence** in subsection 490.011(1), advise a police service within seven days after the day on which they arrive in Canada of that fact and of their name, date of birth, gender and address.
-They are not required to so advise the police service again unless they are later convicted of or found not criminally responsible on account of mental disorder for another such offence.

 ### Section 25